mathematics

 Harmonic vector realm

-This post expands on Harmonic Algebra posted here.
+This post expands on Harmonic Arithmetic posted here.
 A vector space, or better a vector realm, to avoid connecting it with physical space, is a set V on which two operations + and · are defined, called vector addition and scalar multiplication.
-The operation + (vector addition) must satisfy the following conditions: Closure: If u …
+The operation + (vector addition) must satisfy the following conditions: Closure: If u

 Harmonic vector realm Read More »